 I would like to hear more details on the plan of execution before passing judgment, but I must say, based on the limited information, I am dubious that the strategy will be successful.

 Despite Mr. Johnson’s estimable retail pedigree, the fundamental question is can an entire brick and mortar store provide better customer service by drastically reducing the amount of human interaction with its customers?
 In a non-competitive space, maybe.
-But in the department store biz, I believe it will prove a challenge.
+But in a department store biz, I believe it will prove a challenge.

 * Though it is possible Johnson meant “rep,” I am assuming that this is a misquote on the part of the Time writer and that Johnson was using the standard retail term “cash wrap,” (i.e. a checkout counter).